cu-psych-computing/cu-psych-comp-tutorial/content/tutorials/python/2-datacleaning/index.md

 ---

-## Goals of this lesson
+## Goals of this Lesson

 ### Students will learn:

 1. How to open various data types in Python
-2. How to check for missing or problematic data and address issues.
+2. How to check for missing or problematic data and address issues
-3. How to filter, rearrange and shape data in preparation for analysis.
+3. How to filter, rearrange and shape data in preparation for analysis

 ## Links to Files
 The files for all tutorials can be downloaded from [the Columbia Psychology Scientific Computing GitHub page](https://github.com/cu-psych-computing/cu-psych-comp-tutorial) using [these instructions](/accessing-files/).
 This particular file is located here: `/content/tutorials/python/2-datacleaning/index.ipynb`.

 ---
-## A quick introduction to Python scientific computing modules
+## A Quick Introduction to Python Scientific Computing Modules

 As a programming languge, Python can do quite a lot.
 For example, it is an extremely popular choice for GUI and web-based application development (Reddit, Google, Facebook), databases (Spotify, Netflix), and scientific computing (NASA, for example, but also us!).

 One reason that Python is so widely used is due to its extensive library of third-party modules.
 Let's start by briefly covering the most important modules for scientific computing, some (but not all) of which we'll be using today.

 #### Data Analysis
 - NumPy: The fundamental package for scientific computing in Python.
-Numpy provides Python with most of the functionality of MATLAB.
+NumPy provides Python with most of the functionality of MATLAB.
 - SciPy: Provides many user-friendly and efficient numerical routines such as routines for numerical integration, interpolation, optimization, linear algebra and statistics.
 - Pandas: Provides high-performance, easy-to-use data structures and data analysis tools.
 Pandas provides Python with most of the functionality of R.